r-lib/bench/README.md

 <img src="man/figures/README-autoplot-1.png" width="100%" />

-You can also produce fully custom plots by unnesting the results and working with the data directly.
+You can also produce fully custom plots by un-nesting the results and working with the data directly.

 ``` r